Country Star Sara Evans, 48, Stuns In A Bikini While Posing With Her Teenage Daughters

-Country singer Sara Evans is proving that looking amazing in a bikini certainly has no age limit as she posed in a two-piece at the beach alongside her teenage daughters as they soaked up the sun for a fun spring break trip to the beach.
+Country singer Sara Evans is proving that looking amazing in a bikini certainly has no age limit by posing in a two-piece at the beach alongside her teenage daughters as they soaked up the sun for a fun spring break trip to the beach.
 Per a report from Yahoo! the stunning “A Little Bit Stronger” singer proudly flaunted her toned body on the sand as she enjoyed some sun in the Sunshine State.

 The snap showed Sara posing for the camera alongside her 16-year-old daughter Olivia and her 14-year-old daughter Audrey as she rocked a black bikini top and fun multi-colored bottoms.
 The CMA Award winner had a long cover-up draped over her shoulders as the trio smiled from ear to ear.